← Chapter 10· | Turning Signs (Contents) | References | blog |

 Although our embodied energy concept had been in use since 1967 and was used in [the first edition of] Environment, Power, and Society, emergy units were defined in 1983 to clarify the confusion that arose from use of the same units for both embodied energy and energy.
 We purposely avoided the confusing practice of taking over a common word in general use for a quantitative measure.
 Instead, we sought a new word.
 David Scienceman … suggested the word emergy, which implies energy memory.
 Emergy records the available energy previously used up, expressed in units of one kind but carried as a property of the available energy of continuing outputs.This measure simplifies the comparison of natural values and allows us to relate all the forms of energy in a series of energy transformations to one form of energy.
 If that one form is solar, for instance, we can calculate the transformity of a process thus:— Odum 2007, 100

 For a system capable of learning from experience, each reiteration of the learning cycle carries it another step along the larger-scale path of its life cycle, toward the final self-definition of a closed structure.
 But that “perfect” closure is never realized, because the structure gets recycled when it becomes too rigid in its habits to cope with the ever-changing perturbations coming at it from external realities.
 According to Salthe (1993), senescence results from (or correlates with) information overload.
 An organism, when it can no longer “go with the flow” without losing its integrity, simply stops, dies, and becomes food for other organisms.
-An overmature ecosystem, when stressed, is more likely to revert to an immature form, its delicate web of interrelationships replaced by fast-growing invasive species.
+An overmature ecosystem, when stressed, is more likely to revert to an immature form, its delicate web of interrelationships replaced by fast-growing opportunistic species.

-Living entities tend to be partial to their own wholeness – nobody wants to be recycled prematurely.
+Living entities tend to be partial to continuing in their own wholeness – nobody wants to be recycled prematurely.
 Mature systems can avoid this fate by maintaining a reserve of flexibility, which means keeping some of their unused options open.
 A perfectly efficient structure would be perfectly senescent, and its behavior perfectly mechanical, never making errors because it never tried anything new.
 Some neuroscientists have suggested that inefficiencies in brain function and uncertainties in reasoning may have an important biological function.

 Randomness introduces variability in the way in which an organism interacts with its environment.
 In particular, a constant process of “shaking up” the organization of input would allow for new solutions.Fortunately, we humans are capable of intentionally ‘shaking up’ our perceptual and conceptual habits, for example by creating and attending to works of art (and other turning signs).
 As alternative or virtual realities, these can provide both diversion and healthy diversity, opening up new possibilities and saving us from senescence.— Metzinger (2003, 246)